 What Changed

 No binding regulatory changes are introduced; this is an exploratory summary confirming industry support for proposed principles on technical standards (security, governance, compliance), audit methods (third-party, self-certification), and regulatory avenues (preference for voluntary certification over mandatory).
-Respondents endorsed alignment with industry best practices, risk-based approaches, and proportionality, with calls for technologically neutral standards and continuous monitoring mod
+Respondents endorsed alignment with industry best practices, risk-based approaches, and proportionality, with calls for technologically neutral standards and continuous monitoring models.

 Key Dates

-3 February 2025 - Report published for public consultation.
+- Report published for public consultation

-14 March 2025 - Industry responses submitted (e.g., GDF, Adan).
+- Industry responses submitted (e.g., GDF, Adan)

 Compliance Impact